aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/specify-page-when-viewing/_index.md

 doc.Save(dataDir + "goto2page_out.pdf");
 ```

-### Sample source code for Specify Page When Viewing using Aspose.Words for .NET
+### Sample source code for Specify Page When Viewing using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENT DIRECTORY";